gefyrahq/gefyra/README.md

 ### Nginx
 [*Nginx*](https://www.nginx.com/) is used for all kinds of proxying and reverse-proxying traffic, including the interceptions of already running containers in the cluster.

+### Rsync
+[*Rsync*](https://rsync.samba.org/) is used to synchronize directories from containers running in the cluster to local instances.
+This is particularly important for Kubernetes service account tokens during a bridge operation.

 ## Architecture of the entire development system